Izenda7Series/docs/ui/doc_report_designer_chart.rst

    #.
 Select a field to apply the regression line.
    #.
 Specify whether display this regression line in the chart plot area or not.
    #.
 Specify whether hide this regression line in the chart legend or not.
    #.
 Input the name for the regression line.
 If the name is not defined, the equation will display as the regression line's name.
+This name is only shown in the tool tip and the legend, it is not displayed in the chart on the line.
    #.
 Select one of the types from Linear, Polynomial, Logarithmic, or Exponential in Regression Type dropdown.
    #.
 Input the decimal places for the regression line.
    #.
 Choose the Order number if the regression line is Polynomial.